rekalogika/rekalogika.dev/docs/mapper/00-intro.md

 * Constructor initialization.
 * Handles nested objects.
 * Handles recursion and circular references.
+* Inheritance support.
+Maps to abstract classes and interfaces using an inheritance map attribute.
 * Reads the type from PHP type declaration and PHPDoc annotations, including the type of the nested objects.
 * Handles `array`, `ArrayAccess` and `Traversable` objects, and the mapping